freshbitsweb/laratables-demo-customize-column/readme.md

 Online Demo - https://laratables.freshbits.in

-This repo contains the code for the Example of [Custom Laratables](https://github.com/freshbitsweb/laratables-demo-customize-column) package.
+This repo contains the code for the demo of [Laratables](https://github.com/freshbitsweb/laratables) package.

 # Installation